Reyleth/T1A2-Portfolio/README.md

 ## Design & Planning

 The wireframe and sitemap for this project was created on figma [click here to view figma page](https://www.figma.com/file/rZXdfGsApolNkm1b2iYUX0/Portfolio-Wireframe?type=whiteboard&node-id=0%3A1&t=HzAj9ajFPSizoi3d-1) a local copy of the sitemap is also linked in the docs subdirectory.
-(Canvas submission only)

 ### Sitemap